Pilot and Feasibility Grants 2021/2022

 - The principal applicant must hold a faculty appointment with the University of Toronto at the level of Assistant, Associate, or Full Professor at the time of application submission.

-- The principal applicant must be employed by the University of Toronto or a University of Toronto-affiliated institution (fully or community affiliated).
+- The principal applicant must be appointed to the University of Toronto or a University of Toronto-affiliated institution.

 - The principal applicant should be a registered member* of the Banting & Best Diabetes Centre at the time of application submission.
 However, faculty who are new to the field of diabetes research are not required to be members at the time of application submission but will be required to become a BBDC member if their Pilot and Feasibility Grant application is awarded funding. (*For more information about BBDC membership please view the Membership section of this web site.)